We are Stretching and Extending our Student’s Horizons at BSB

 Your role at BSB is the Head of Primary.
 How did you get involved in the ‘So you think you can cook’ competition?

-In my first year at BSB, I introduced the University courses ‘BSB Bistro Master Chef’ for children in Years 4-6 and ‘BSB Bistro Silver Service’ for students in Years 1-3 with the help of some skilled and adventurous colleagues, to jump start more active use of our Food Technology facilities.
+In my first year at BSB, I introduced the University courses ‘BSB Bistro Master Chef’ for children in Years 4-6 and ‘BSB Bistro Silver Service’ for students in Years 1-3 with the help of some skilled and adventurous colleagues, to jump-start more active use of our Food Technology facilities.
 The premise for the ‘Master Chef’ course was that children would cook a main and side dish and then present this to a small panel of staff and parents to get feedback on their creations.

-What we learnt from this experience was that quite a few of our students had some keen intuition about food combinations and flavours, and that they had a remarkable ability to cope with the pressure and the organisational requirements of a timed, judged task.
+What we learnt from this experience was that quite a few of our students had some keen intuition about food combinations and flavours and that they had a remarkable ability to cope with the pressure and the organisational requirements of a timed, judged task.
 This not only inspired the refurbishment of facilities into the Food Technology Studio we know today, but also the idea that our young children were ready to take their skills to a much higher level.
 It was out of this that ‘So You Think You Can Cook?’ was born, and we took a gamble on assuming that there would also be children in Key Stage 3 that would be brave enough to meet the challenge.
 We were not disappointed!

 Can you give us some details regarding the selection process and the competition rules?

-It is our hope that as many children as possible participate in the competition.
+We hope that as many children as possible participate in the competition.
 What we look for in their applications is a keen interest in food and cooking; a desire to learn and improve and a willingness to take risks.

 The rules of the competition are not dissimilar to those of any game: children must behave safely, show good sportsmanship and respect the decisions of the judges.
 Those that may differ slightly from other competitions are generally related to health and safety issues specific to Food and Hygiene expectations.